-Similar state laws could be adopted that constrain further construction of nuclear power plants, if they have a substantial nonsafety rationale.
-The poor economic track record of nuclear power, the unresolved problems of nuclear waste storage, and the availability of energy sources with lower economic costs all provide reasons for states to adopt such policies.
+Similar state laws could be adopted that constrain further construction of nuclear power plants, if they have a substantial

 State legislation and regulations also help to create the economic playing field on which nuclear power must compete with other sources of electricity generation and conservation.
 For example, states might consider adopting legislation requiring nuclear power plant owners to assume more of the "hidden" costs of nuclear power, such as the emergency planning costs incurred by state and local governments to prepare for potential nuclear accidents.
 For more on strategies to ensure that the full costs of nuclear power are considered in utility decision-making, see "Public Utilities Commission Processes," page 23.